 1. Kadoya Shokudo Main Store (Nishi-Nagahori): The King of the Osaka Ramen World

 If you’re going to be eating ramen in Osaka, then Kadoya Shokudo is a famous ramen shop that you definitely don’t want to leave out of your list.
 Our writer recommends the Wonton Men, pictured in the photo above (1,130 yen with tax), out of the several types of ramen available at the shop.
 Although it’s a simple shoyu (soy sauce) ramen, all things considered, it’s immensely delicious.

 This dish is handmade using carefully selected ingredients for its noodles, soup, and toppings, and is a model example of ramen.
 While the price is slightly on the expensive side, it is worth more than its price.
-The shio (salt) ramen and tsukemen (cold noodles with soup for dipping) are also hard contenders; this is a shop that our writer has to stop by nearly each time he visits Osaka.
+The shio (salt) ramen and tsukemen (cold noodles with soup for dipping) are also hard contenders; this is a shop that our writer has to stop by nearly every time he visits Osaka.

-The shop’s approach in continuing to improve, even till this day, through developing new kinds of ramen to keep in step with the times naturally makes it appropriate to call it the king of the Osaka ramen world.
+The shop’s approach in continuing to improve, even to this day, through developing new kinds of ramen to keep in step with the times naturally makes it appropriate to call it the king of the Osaka ramen world.
 The shop is crowded during the day time, so we recommend visiting at a slightly later time.